AlexanderIab/spring_online_shop/README.md

 # Spring Online Shop

 This is my current Pet project.
-Creation of an online shop.
+Online Store.
-Only the application framework has been created.
+At the moment, the main structure of the project has been created.

-Updated every day.
+It was deployed to Heroku: https://online-shop-iablonski.herokuapp.com/

 Technology stack:

 - Spring Boot
-- Spring Data JPA
 - Spring Security
 - Spring Web
+  <br><br>
+- Spring Data JPA
 - Hibernate
 - PostgreSQL
-- Thymeleaf
 - Flyway
+  <br><br>
+- Spring Boot Mail
+- Spring Integration (as a trial additional feature)
 - Lombok
+  <br><br>
+- HTML
+- Thymeleaf
+- CSS